 Borrowing costs consist of interest and other ancillary costs that the Group incurs in connection with the borrowing of funds.
-The borrowing costs directly attributable to the acquisition or construction of any asset that takes a substantial period of time to get ready for its intended use or sale are capitalised.
 All the other borrowing costs are recognised in the statement of profit and loss within finance costs of the period in which they are incurred.

-(a) Treasury shares
+(q) Treasury shares